JustinPatenaude/balticathletics/testimonials.md

 title: Testimonials
 permalink: "/testimonials/"
 testimonials:
+- testimonial: "We made our first bulk order with Baltic Athletics this year and were very pleased with the products and service we received.
+We appreciate that they are a local business and it is because of this that they are able to give more personalised service.
+They are prompt to respond to enquiries and have often shipped items to our school within 24 hours.
+Baltic has definitely become our new ‘go to’!  \n\n"
+  name: Jennifer - École Waterford Springs School
 - testimonial: Baltic Athletics provides great service and products.
 Always has the best prices.
 I will definitely buy from Baltic Athletics again.
   name: Derek - Green Ridge School